ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigNewPlatform.rst

 If your machine does not support Lua but rather TCL modules, see instructions in the ``NCEPLIBS/README.md`` file for converting to TCL modulefiles.

-If your machine does not support modulefiles, you can instead run the provided bash script for setting up the environment:
+If your machine does not support modulefiles, you can instead source the provided bash script for setting up the environment:

 .. code-block:: console

-   chmod +x ${INSTALL_PREFIX}/bin/setenv_nceplibs.sh
-   ${INSTALL_PREFIX}/bin/setenv_nceplibs.sh
+   source ${INSTALL_PREFIX}/bin/setenv_nceplibs.sh

 This script, just like the modulefiles, will set a number of environment variables that will allow CMake to easily find all the libraries that were just built.
 There is also a csh version of the script in the same directory if your shell is csh-based.
 If you are using your machine’s pre-built version of any of the NCEP libraries (not recommended), reference that file to see which variables should be set to point CMake in the right direction.